-- a.
-Period of time to be covered by database search. - b.
-Beacon frequency channel.
+- a) period of time to be covered by database search;

-- c.
-Geographical area, given by (1) a rectangle (with sides running N-S and E-W) defined by latitude and longitude of extremities of one diagonal, or (2) a circle defined by centre and radius. - d.
-Beacon identification (MF#22, document C/S A.002). - e.
-Mobile identification (MMSI, ship call sign, aircraft registration, 24-bit aircraft address). - f.
-Country code.
+- b) geographical area, given by (1) a rectangle (with sides running N-S and E-W) defined by latitude and longitude of extremities of one diagonal, or (2) a circle defined by centre and radius; - c) beacon identification (MF#22, document C/S A.002); - d) mobile identification (MMSI, ship call sign, aircraft registration, 24-bit aircraft address); - e) country code.

-The database interrogation modes shall be (a) + any one of the remaining items from the above list, consistent with beacon frequency.
+The database interrogation modes shall be (a) + any one of the remaining items from the above list.
 An MCC may implement other retrieval modes as determined by national needs.